shuchin/shuchin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 This is a new website heavily under construction.
-Basic information can be found under CV.

 ##### Affiliations
-- Primary: Department of ECE, <a href='https://engineering.tufts.edu/ece/'> Tufts University </a>, 161 College Ave, Medford, MA 02464,
+- <a> href='https://engineering.tufts.edu/ece/'>  Department of ECE, Tufts University </a>, 161 College Ave, Medford, MA 02464,
   - Office: Halligan Hall, Room 144
+- Senior Investigator, NSF <a> href='https://iaifi.org/'> IAIFI  </a>
+- Affiliate Faculty
+  - Tufts Department of Computer Science
+  - Tufts Department of Mathematics

 ##### Academic and Research Interests